tiernan-farrell/icebergProject/README.md

 implemented using the processed data.

 - Data Generation:
-        `dataGenerator.py` generates 10000 rows of data where each row contains 2-15 random integers from 0-9. using the command
+        `dataGenerator.py` generates 10000 tuples of data where each tuples contains 5 random integers from 0-9. using the command
         ```
         python3 dataGenerator.py > data.txt
         ```